adhfac/adhfac/README.md

-## Hi there 👋
+## Hi, i'm Adjie 👋

-- 🔭 I’m currently working on variety of Flutter apps
+🧑‍🎓 I'm a student at MDP University<br/>
-- 🌱 I’m currently learning advanced Flutter feature and backend development
+🌱 I’m currently learning backend development<br/>
-- 👯 I’m looking to collaborate on on open-source mobile or web projects
+👯 I’m looking to collaborate on on open-source mobile or web projects<br/>
-- 🤔 I’m looking for help with implementing secure authentication and API integration
+🤔 I’m looking for help with implementing secure authentication and API integration<br/>
-- 📫 How to reach me: [Instagram](https://instagram.com/adhfac)
+📫 How to reach me: [Instagram](https://instagram.com/adhfac)<br/>